Peas

 Sun:

-Full sun to partial shade is ideal.
-In warmer areas of Florida, a bit of afternoon shade can help prevent wilting and extend the harvest.
+Full sun to partial shade works well.
+In warmer stretches, a bit of afternoon shade can reduce stress and extend harvesting.

 Watering: